Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 # Inside Claude Code

-/memory # Toggle auto memory + open memory files
+/memory # Toggle auto-memory + show loaded memory/rules files

 {